 There are many different ways to build a 3D printer enclosure, but Josef Prusa does an amazing job guiding you on building a solid enclosure in the video below.

 A great enclosure like this can really enhance your 3D printing journey and experience for years to come.

-Why Does PLA Fail in Heated Enclosure?
+Printing PLA in Heated Enclosure